Lori Loughlin Will Do ‘Hard Time’ In Prison, An Expert Foresees

 Brand and reputation management expert Eric Schiffer recently discussed what sort of future he foresees for Lori Loughlin in regards to the college admissions scandal.
 He made it clear that despite her celebrity status and top notch legal team, she should not expect to get off easy.
 He expects for her to indeed spend time behind bars, although the amount of time is still uncertain, according to International Business Times.

-At this point Loughlin hasn’t even been to trial for her and her husband Mossimo Giannulli’s alleged role in this vast cheating scheme.
+At this point, Loughlin hasn’t even gone to trial for her and husband Mossimo Giannulli’s alleged role in this vast cheating scheme.
 However, Schiffer is already predicting that she will be convicted and will face a harsh sentence, likely harsher than she will expect.

 “She’s not gonna get off light.
-She’s gonna be doing hard time,” he sent.
+She’s gonna be doing hard time,” he said.

-Schiffer went on to say that he expects Loughlin to come out of prison “aged on a significant level and traumatized” after the horrors she will experience in prison.
+Schiffer went on to say that he expects Loughlin to come out of prison “aged on a significant level and traumatized” after the horrors she will experience there.

 He explained why he doesn’t expect Loughlin to get off light like Felicity Huffman, another celebrity charged in regards to this case.
 Huffman pleaded guilty to paying $15,000 to have her daughter’s SAT exam responses corrected so she would get a better score.
 She ended up spending less than two weeks in prison.
 While some might think Huffman’s light sentence would be a good sign for Loughlin, Schiffer explained why this isn’t the case.

 He pointed out that Huffman publicly apologized and admitted her wrongdoing, showing her sincere regret for her actions.
-Loughlin, on the other hand acted like she was walking “on a red carpet” the first time he appeared in court.
+Loughlin, on the other hand, acted like she was walking “on a red carpet” the first time she appeared in court.

 Schiffer’s predictions for Loughlin’s future are similar to the predictions offered by a Hollywood crisis manager named Howard Bragman in 2019.
 Bragman said that the way that Loughlin has behaved will not go unnoticed by the court.